 A Thunder Upon the Land brings you both battles of Narva and Poltava, with full color maps and over 250 die-cut counters.

 Each turn represents about one hour of real time and each hex represents about 500 yards.
-This game uses chit-draw for wing activation and allows players to make tactical choices like forming squares or deciding if their dragoons will press home charges or use the safer (but less effective) Carracole attacks, with optional rules for volley fire and desperation attacks.
+This game uses chit-draw for wing activation and allows players to make tactical choices like forming squares or deciding if their dragoons will press home charges, with optional rules for volley fire and desperation attacks.

 Can you, as Charles XII, maintain Sweden’s status as the rising power in Europe?
 Can you, as Peter I, defeat the invaders and open the great city you gave your name to?
 The choices are yours as you refight the battles of Narva and Poltava.

 A Thunder Upon the Land and issue #42 of ATO:

 Map - One full color 22"x34" double-sided mapsheet